Student Visa USA Requirements

 - Uploading the photo in the format mentioned on the visa application page

-- Certificate of Eligibility prior to applying for a Non Immigrant (F-1) Student Status for the students applying for Academic and Language programs or Form I-20 which would be sent by the school where the student wish to pursue the course they desire.
+- Certificate of Eligibility prior to applying for a Non-Immigrant (F-1) Student Status for the students applying for Academic and Language programs or Form I-20 which would be sent by the school where the student wishes to pursue the course they desire.

-- Certificate of Eligibility prior to applying for a Non Immigrant (M-1) Student Status for the students applying for Vocational programs or Form I-20 which would be sent by the school where the student wish to pursue the course they desire.
+- Certificate of Eligibility prior to applying for a Non-Immigrant (M-1) Student Status for the students applying for Vocational programs or Form I-20 which would be sent by the school where the student wishes to pursue the course they desire.